b3r3nd/berendbotje/README.md

 3. Make sure both these run in the background while you exit your connection / terminal.
 Or keep two terminals running if you want to test it locally.

 # Functions
-Bot is still early in development and not many features are added.
-Some code is still pretty nasty so bear with me!
-I will try to keep this readme up to date with new functions when I add them, but I might be a bit behind on them :)
+I will try to update this readme with new functionality as I add it, but I cannot promise I keep it entirely up to date.

-**The trigger for the bot and all its commands is $ but can be easily changed.
-Most commands also work as slash commands!**
+The trigger for all commands is `$` and for the majority of them slash commands are also enabled.

 ## Bot Config
 The bot loads a config from the settings table which can be viewed and changed, it allows anything to be changed to anything